Infinite families of optimal systems of biangular lines related to representations of $\textrm{SL}(2,\mathbb{F}_q)$: Sets of biangular lines related to representations of

 On the other hand, Proposition \ref{Decomp} implies that $J_{\pi_2}(z)=0$ if $z\in C_d$, where $d\in NQR_q$.
 By combining two previous cases we conclude that the absolute values of the function $J_{\pi_2}$ are always contained in the set $\mathcal{A}_\pi$. \end{remark}

-In the forth chapter we defined line systems $\mathcal{L}_\pi$ in the case when $q$ is even through the sets of representatives $\Phi_\pi$.
-Line systems $\mathcal{L}_{\pi,\theta}$ in the case where $q$ is odd can be defined similarly through sets of representatives $\Phi_{\pi,\theta}$ by taking all row vectors of the matrices $T_{g,\pi,\theta}$ with omitted phases.
-In this paper we will need only one character, $\pi=\pi_2$, and define
+In Section 4 we defined line systems $\mathcal{L}_{\pi_2}$ in the case when $q$ is even through the sets of representatives $\Phi_\pi$.
+Line systems $\mathcal{L}_{\pi_2}$ in the case where $q$ is odd can be defined similarly by taking all row vectors of the matrices $T_{g,\pi_2,\theta}$ modulo phases. \begin{definition} The line system where each line is represented by a vector in the set